EmadAliEmad/BERT-Fine_tuning-for-Movie-Sentiment-Analysis/README.md

 ![API Result](API%20Images%20Output%20Test/API%20result.png)
 *Screenshot showing successful sentiment predictions for sample texts from the /predict endpoint.*

+---

 ## 📊 Results & Performance:

 The model achieved strong performance on the IMDB test set (using 10,000 samples).
 *   **Accuracy:** ~0.87
 *   **ROC AUC:** ~0.94
+*(Replace with your actual evaluation metrics from your Kaggle output, if different.)*

+You can view the full interactive plots (Training History, Confusion Matrix, ROC Curve) by opening the `.html` files located in the `outputs/` folder of this repository directly in your web browser.

+---

 ## 🚀 Future Enhancements: